1. Processes

 function can be used.

-A single thread can not be killed from a different process; using the
+A single task can not be killed from a different process; using the

 g_kill